-- Optional (But Recommended): Add pinto beans to a large bowl, and cover with water.
+- Optional Pre-Soak: Add pinto beans to a large bowl, and cover with water.
 Soak 8-12 hours (or overnight).
 Discard soaking water, and rinse beans before using.

 - Add olive oil to the Instant Pot.
 Press the sauté button.
 Leave the adjustable temperature setting at normal.